Commercial transport & logistics

 Since March 2021, the express and parcel service provider UPS has been operating a mobile micro-depot at the Adalbertstraße parking garage in cooperation with APAG Parkhaus GmbH and the city of Aachen.
 From here, parcels can be delivered efficiently and in a more climate-friendly way in the city center.

-Every morning, several hundred parcels are delivered in the light blue container, which are delivered throughout the day using five electric cargo bikes in the city center.
-At night, the cargo bikes are safely parked in the multi-storey parking lot and can be recharged there.
-In the evening, the container is then brought back to the distribution center in Eschweiler with returned parcels for reloading.
+Every morning, several hundred packages are delivered to the light blue container, which are then distributed throughout the day in the central downtown area using five electric cargo bikes.
+At night, the cargo bikes are securely parked in the parking garage, where they can be charged.
+In the evening, the container is then taken back to the distribution center in Eschweiler with returned packages to be reloaded.

-Expansion after successful test phase
+Expansion following a successful test phase

 Delivery vehicles have long been part of the urban landscape of every city.
 At the same time, the vehicles require a lot of space and often block parts of the road when loading and unloading.
 The city of Aachen has set up special loading zones to provide space for delivery vehicles.